Best Ways to Deodorize Your Mattress

-Baking soda works wonderfully to neutralize odors, even in a mattress.
+Sprinkling baking soda works wonderfully to neutralize odors, even on a mattress cover.
 Using a mesh sifter, evenly distribute baking soda over the surface of the mattress— use as much as you need.
 Let it set for 30 minutes, although the longer it sets, the better.
 You can leave it up to 24 hours.

 While it sets, try to expose the bed to natural sunlight— the sun helps to further deodorize your mattress by absorbing any moisture.
 After the allotted time, use the upholstery attachment to remove the baking soda.

 Measure out some baking soda and mix it with 15-20 drops of your favorite essential oil, then sift over the mattress.
 We recommend peppermint, lavender, lemon, or eucalyptus.

 No, do not mix these two together as that will negate their effects.
 Instead, use vinegar and baking soda separately and successively, so you can take full advantage of their potential.

 After vacuuming the mattress, combine equal parts water and distilled white vinegar in a spray bottle.
 Lightly spray the mattress surface until damp, air dry, then flip over to do the other side.

 After the bed is completely dry, cover the surface with a thin coat of baking soda and let it set overnight.
 The next day, vacuum the mattress with the upholstery attachment, then repeat the baking soda process on the other side.